wbsoft/parce/docs/source/doc.rst

 Maintaining a transformation
 ----------------------------

-Behind the scenes, a special :class:`~parce.work.Worker` object is responsible for updating the tokenized tree (i.e. running the tree builder), but this same worker can also update the transformed result of the tokenized tree.
+Behind the scenes of Document, a :class:`~parce.work.Worker` is responsible for updating the tokenized tree (i.e. running the tree builder), but this same worker can also update the transformed result of the tokenized tree.

 To enable this, all that's needed is to add a Transformer to the document's